' Dealing with Bankruptcy and Emotions - Law Offices of Robert M. Geller

 Tips for Dealing with the Emotional Side of Bankruptcy

 Bankruptcy is often a practical decision that enables you to organize your financial situation and repair damage that has been done.
 However, bankruptcy can also be an emotional decision for some.
-And even if the initial decision to enter into bankruptcy isn’t emotional, the process of repairing your financial situation and getting a fresh start can prove to be an emotional experience.
+Even if the initial decision to enter into bankruptcy isn’t emotional, the process of repairing your financial situation and getting a fresh start can prove to be an emotional experience.

 In some ways, the emotions that accompany bankruptcy are positive.
-Many people feel hope and an optimism about the future they haven’t felt in some time.
+Many people feel hope and optimism about the future they haven’t felt in some time.
 They also feel relief – not only that they won’t need to deal with the day-to-day frustrations of money struggles, but also that they are turning a corner toward a bright future.

 Unfortunately, there might also be negative emotions connected to bankruptcy.
 For many, this is because the idea of filing for bankruptcy leaves them feeling hopeless.
 They might feel as if they have made mistakes that led them down this path or they might feel manipulated or preyed upon by creditors.